Daniel Blaufuks with David Campany

 The artist Daniel Blaufuks’ book Works on Memory contains a long exchange between Blaufuks and David Campany on the subject of history, memory, technology and photography.

 Daniel, your work in photography varies a great deal from project to project but I sense the connecting themes are ‘memory’ and ‘history’.
 Photography ‘as’ memory and history.
 The photography ‘of’ memory and history.
 And the memory and history ‘of’ photography.
 You explore and express these themes in different ways.
-More broadly the medium of photography has been understood by popular culture as having as having a privileged, ‘special’ relation to memory and history.
+More broadly the medium of photography has been understood by popular culture as having a special relation to memory and history.
 Against this runs a more ambivalent line of thinking – from Walter Benjamin to Roland Barthes – that sees photography as something that comes to disturb the very concepts of memory and history, revealing them to be constructs, not ‘natural’.
 Could you say a little about this in relation to your own photography?

 Dear David, yes, I like to vary my ways of working, as I am also interested in different ways of showing images, although I think my approach to photography, or film, is always more or less the same.
 And yes, I am very interested in memory and history, or, rather histories, personal memories against the historical background.
 To try to answer your question, I think the medium, unlike most other mediums, has indeed a strong responsibility in these fields, as it creates its own constructions and meanings of reality, past or present.
 So, I am very aware of the importance of “reading” an image, understanding its possible layers and connections, perceiving that the family snapshot or the war image are indeed not “natural”, but are as close as we get sometimes to the information lying within.
 That is why I am interested in documentary film, as well, having made some myself, although I consider them and my photographic work full of subjective meanings.
 Maybe Barthes and Benjamin would approve of that.